Published on May 1, 2025 5 min read

 7. Hashing

-Hashing maps data to a fixed-size array using a hash function.
-It's integral to Python’s dictionary and set types.
+Hashing is about mapping data to a fixed-size array using a function called a hash function.
+It’s the backbone of Python’s built-in dictionary and set types.

 How It Works: